MetaCoq/metacoq/README.md

 ========

 The [coq-8.9](https://github.com/MetaCoq/metacoq/tree/coq-8.9) branch is the active development branch.
-If possible, it's strongly recommended to use this branch.
+If possible, it is strongly recommended to use this branch.

 The branches [coq-8.6](https://github.com/MetaCoq/metacoq/tree/coq-8.6),
 [coq-8.7](https://github.com/MetaCoq/metacoq/tree/coq-8.7) are frozen.